tamtran4869/E-commerce-analysis/README.md

 The user analysis needs to be investigated to understand user behaviour (e.g. return, spending time, purchase) to plan a custom strategy (e.g. marketing, promotion, recommendations, new products) for each segment.
 The word 'user' means different in different scenarios.
 It could be consumers with purchasing data, audiences (in advertising) with behaviour and insights data (e.g. click, share, interests), users with session data on the website, students with information and results data, etc.

-In this work, it analysed users' behaviour on the websites.
+This work analysed users' behaviour on the websites.

 <a href="https://github.com/othneildrew/Best-README-Template">Go to the section > </a>